napari/napari/docs/explanations/rendering.md

 to produce the data could both take really long time.
 We are going to use the new `@thread_worker` interface for our thread pool.

 Loading into VRAM is a different story because it must happen in the GUI thread, at least that is our assumption while we are using OpenGL.
 Therefore we need to amortize the load over some number of frames.
 We will set a a budget, for example 5 milliseconds.
 Each frame can spend that much time loading data into VRAM, it will spend the rest of the frame drawing as normal.
-In this case it's important no single chunk takes more than 5 milliseconds to transfer, or that frame might be slow.
+In this case it's important that no single chunk takes more than 5 milliseconds to transfer.

 ![paging-chunks](images/paging-chunks.png)